NyxxNott/awesome-sgx-apps/CONCURRENCY.md

 ## Benchmarks
 - Implementations with 5,000 to 10,000 TPS
+- Protected Memory Size upper limit around 128 MB
-- Same number of enclaves can operate in parallel
+- 5 - 20 enclaves can reside in the memory in parallel